Taskmaster The Podcast *Best of Series 18*

 tasks like that do make people do weird things and

 also make you question, and it makes you question a number of things.
+The nature of reality.

-The nature of reality, again, this gets very philosophical.
+Again, this gets very philosophical.

-It makes you question exactly what you've done with your life that has led to you wandering around a deserted theme park, chasing a man with a carrot title with back
+It makes you question exactly what you've done with your life that has led to you wandering around a deserted theme park, chasing a man with a carrot title with his back

-I mean, that's you know, there's a difficult question to answer, Ed.
+whilst wearing a camera on your head.
+I mean, that's, you know, there's a difficult question to answer, Ed.

 If you're my age, I'm nearly 50 now.
+And

-I feel that my days of chasing people round mazes whilst they're wearing a car on their back,
+I feel that my days of chasing people round mazes whilst they're wearing a carrot on their back, they should be long in the past.
+But Taskmaster puts you in these situations.

 But

+it rejuvenates people.
 I guess that's one way of looking at it.

 Rejuvenation or just making you think, no, I've really wasted the last 30 years.

-But to me, you don't seem like someone who's on the show being like, oh my God, what are they making me do now?
+But to me, you don't seem like someone who's on the show being like, oh my god, what are they making me do now?
+You take it all, but you're also not going, oh, but this is so weird.

 You are taking this in your stride as if this is something that you do every day.

 I just decided just to embrace the lunacy of it and the humiliation of it.
+And I think that sort of that opens up

-I guess, avenues in the show to enjoy it.
+I guess avenues in the show to enjoy it.

 There's a line in